When Wax is NOT present

 Currently, these services are designed for patients 18 years of age and older.
 We rely heavily on patient feedback during the procedure, which is crucial for ensuring it is done safely.

 Common signs include ear discomfort, feelings of blockage, pressure or fullness, hearing loss, and sometimes tinnitus.
-If you experience any of these symptoms, consider consulting an Audiologist to see what appointment type you might need, whether that is for wax removal or a hearing assessment.
+If you experience any of these symptoms, consider contacting us to see what appointment type you might need, whether this is for wax removal, a hearing assessment or a tinnitus consultation.

 Yes, significant wax build-up can block the ear canal and temporarily reduce hearing.
 We can help determine in our consultation if wax is the issue, or if a hearing assessment may be required.